jesstytam/yolo_model_zoo/README.md

 # YOLO model zoo

+The purpose of this repository is to test pre-trained YOLOv8 models on a folder of images with minimal hyperparameter tuning.
+As such, feel free to modify `scripts/detect.py` and the folder structure to your liking, or add new models to the `model_zoo` folder when inferencing.
+Only YOLOv8 models are supported due to the slight changes in model architecture from YOLOv5.
+YOLOv9 models have not been tested yet.

-This is a (test) repo to run pre-trained YOLOv8 detection models.
-I recommend running the MegaDetector to remove non-animal images before running a finer-grained classification model, such as the ones here.
+In a real-world scenatio, please run the MegaDetector to remove all non-animal images before running a finer-grained detection and classification model, such as the ones here.
+YOLO models also work on video clips.

 ## Installation

 Install Mamba Miniforge according to the instructions here[https://github.com/conda-forge/miniforge?tab=readme-ov-file#download].
 This is essential for managing the packages required by this repository and their updates.
+Alternatively, you can also use your personal choice of package manager, e.g. Anaconda.
 Afterwards, you can follow the steps below to install and run `yolo_model_zoo`.

 ### Windows